What can international best practice tell us about using data to manage the shock and recovery?

 Why might this be relevant?

-The project aims to curate cross-sector expertise for sharing insights and discoveries related to pandemic resilience, which can partially address the question.
+The project aims to curate cross-sector expertise for pandemic resilience, which could provide insights for managing the shock and recovery.

 UK Recovery from COVID-19 needs to balance the needs of the economy, societal cohesion and health.
 The Environment is not currently explicit in some framings of national recovery, yet there are a number of major risks in...